The 2020 ASH Sickle Cell Disease Centers Workshop application will be available on March 1, 2020, and will be due May 1, 2020.

 September 29, 2020 - October 2, 2020

-ASH will be hosting a workshop in November 2019 to train teams of health care professionals in some of the skills necessary to establish a center focused on the needs of adults living with SCD.
-The workshop will walk participants through the major components of such centers, the process for developing a business plan and partnerships for advocacy, the ins and outs of operationalizing, and approaches to measuring impact and improving on the quality of care provided in these centers.
+ASH will host a workshop in September 2020 to train health care professionals to establish a clinical center focused on the needs of adults living with SCD.
+The workshop will walk participants through the common components of such centers, the process for developing a business plan and advocating to stakeholders, the ins and outs of operations, and approaches to measuring impact and improve on the quality of care provided in these centers.

 The faculty assembled for this workshop will be drawn from an array of these comprehensive care centers to address the nuts and bolts of how these centers were developed and implemented and how they are being sustained.
 At the end of the workshop, participants will have a professional network of leaders in the area of adult sickle cell disease care as well as peers working toward implementation of programs all addressing the same goal, to improve outcomes for people living with sickle cell disease.